JeanRadig/scDiffusion/Jean_Instructions/README.md

 # **Training the models: train the VAE, the diffusion model and the classifier**

-Given an AnnData file you wish to analyze, named `anndata.h5ad`, please follow these steps in your command line to create the necessary input data.
+Given the tabula muris dataset is downloaded under a path, e.g. `'/workspace/projects/001_scDiffusion/data/data_in/tabula_muris/all.h5ad'`, please follow the steps below to be able to reproduce the unconditional and conditional results from the paper  [scDiffusion paper](https://arxiv.org/abs/2401.03968).

 ## Train the VAE